 Thanks.
 So, the Board has considered and then adopted the Phase 1 recommendations.
 But at the request of the council, we paused consideration of the Phase 2 recommendations.
 So those are not adopted policy yet.
-I think that it is entirely possible for example, and this is as I said just one example -- the GNSO could adopt policy that simply said if and when ICANN develops a centralized intake for WHOIS to access requests that all registrars must participate in it.
+I think that it is entirely possible for example, and this is as I said just one example -- the GNSO could adopt policy that simply said if and when ICANN develops a centralized intake for WHOIS access requests, that all registrars must participate in it.

 Another one of the logging suggestions that we have heard, and org is exploring would provide some incentives for voluntary compliance as well.
-But the first thing that springs for mind is a quick policy development around the WDS, in Phase 2 the policy recommendation did anticipate compulsory participation.
+But the first thing that springs for mind is a quick policy development around the WDS, which shouldn't be that difficult to achieve, given that as you noted, that in Phase 2 policy recommendation did anticipate compulsory participation.

 MANAL ISMAIL, GAC CHAIR: Thank you very much, Brian and Becky.
-I have a hand forum Chris Lewis Evans from the UK, and we have two remaining questions, and I need to recognize also Vice Chairs which I have completely overlooked, so sincere apologies.
+I have a hand from Chris Lewis-Evans from the UK, and we have two remaining questions, and I need to recognize also Vice Chairs which I have completely overlooked, so sincere apologies.
 And I have received the request from Russia to have two minutes at the end to provide a statement.
 So Chris, please.
 If you can keep it brief.